Miriam Alves: Travels

 She traveled to the Portuguese school at Middlebury College in 2010 where she taught culture and Brazilian Literature classes.
 Due to her heavy influence with Quilombhoje literature, she was a special visitor to the University of New Mexico.
 She also participated in debates about Afro-Brazilian literature and feminism at the University of Texas, the University of Tennessee and at the University of Illinois.
 Due to her international travel she is a part of movements like the Contemporary Afro-Brazilian Literary Movement in the United States; Moving Beyond Boundaries: International Dimension of Black Women's Writing in England; and Black Poetry in Germany.

 She was once a guest speaker at the International Conference of Caribbean Women Writers and Scholars at the Florida International University in 1996.
-She also gave talk titled A Invisibilidade da Literatura Afro-feminina: de Carolina de Jesus a Nós” at the Latin American Speakers Symposium in New York in 1997.
+She also gave a talk titled A Invisibilidade da Literatura Afro-feminina: de Carolina de Jesus a Nós at the Latin American Speakers Symposium in New York in 1997.
 She also presented her work called Resgate in Vienna, Austria in November 1995.